jirmjos/LivoloMqttGate_RCSwitch/README.md

 Actually I have limited on code a total range switch management to 100 devices (00 to 99) that I think is more than enough to majority of uses, but of course this range can be extended with tribial code changes.
 ##
 The livolo switch "pairing" now is done very easily by placing the switch in learn/pairing mode (by pressing it for 5 seconds until hear one beep) and send to the livolo device the On and Off command.
 Of course , you need do the pairing two times one corresponding to On state and repeat pairing process for the Off state.
+NOTE: Making the On pairing process you only need take care the switch device state remains On (red light).
+This is default state when you put the device switch to pairing, but better you knows that.
 ##

 The generic form of the MQTT command topic / subtopic and command is as easy as follows: